cerner/terra-dev-site/src/terra-dev-site/doc/gettingStarted.a.doc.md

 }
 ```

-Then run and navigate to the site in your browser:
+Then run the command and navigate to http://localhost:8080/#/site to view the site in your browser:

 ```bash
 npm run start
 ```

 You should see your readme hosted on the site.
 Next lets add some pages.
-Terra dev site will auto discover files base on site.config.
+Terra dev site will auto discover files base on either:

+the default search patterns in the site.config

+or

+the file structure and file extensions used.

 Add the following file to: `<package>/src/terra-dev-site/doc`